jan-dolejsi/vscode-pddl/client/README.md

 ## Release Notes

+### 2.0.1

+New command added to _Configure PDDL Planner_.
+Added configuration to override the planner command-line syntax.
+Added support for solver.planning.domains/solve web service.
+Supporting non-auto-saving editor mode by creating temp files for domain/problem when launching the planner.
+Fixed an issue with some domains where the extension was hanging (while regexp parsing the types).

 ### 2.0.0

 PDDL Language Server now provides rich PDDL syntax validation, hover info, Go to Definition, Find All References, Jump to symbol, Auto-completion, configuration of custom PDDL parser, planner execution and plan visualization.